YuYu Hakusho

 YuYu Hakusho (幽☆遊☆白書, Yū Yū Hakusho) is a Japanese manga series written and illustrated by Yoshihiro Togashi.
-It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 1990 to July 1994.
-It consists of 175 chapters collected in 19 tankōbon volumes.
+It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 1990 to July 1994, with its 175 chapters collected into 19 tankōbon volumes.

-It tells the story of Yusuke Urameshi, a teenage delinquent who is struck and killed by a car while saving a child's life.
+The series follows Yusuke Urameshi, a teenage delinquent who is struck and killed by a car while saving a child's life.
 After several tests presented to him by Koenma, the son of the ruler of the afterlife, Yusuke is revived and appointed the title of "Underworld Detective".
 With this title, he must investigate various cases involving demons and apparitions in the Human World, with the manga gradually becoming more focused on martial arts battles and tournaments as it progresses.
-Togashi began creating YuYu Hakusho around November 1990, basing the series on his interests in the occult and horror films and an influence of Buddhist mythology.
+Togashi began conceptualizing YuYu Hakusho around November 1990, basing the series on his interests in the occult and horror films, along with Buddhist mythology.

-In North America, the manga is licensed by Viz Media, who first serialized it in Shonen Jump from January 2003 to January 2010.
+In North America, the manga is licensed by Viz Media, which first serialized it in Shonen Jump from January 2003 to January 2010.
 An anime adaptation consisting of 112 television episodes, directed by Noriyuki Abe and co-produced by Fuji Television, Yomiko Advertising, and Studio Pierrot, aired from October 1992 to January 1995.
 The YuYu Hakusho franchise has spawned two animated films, a series of original video animations (OVAs), a live-action television series, video games, and other merchandise.

 YuYu Hakusho has been well received; the manga has over 50 million copies in circulation worldwide, making it one of the best-selling manga series of all time.
 It also won the 39th Shogakukan Manga Award for the shōnen category in 1993.